Thyssenkrupp optimistic over Tata's UK pension deal but merger risks remain

 5 Min Read

-LONDON (Reuters) - Germany's Thyssenkrupp (TKAG.DE) is optimistic about progress made by Tata Steel (TISC.NS) to restructure its UK pensions liabilities, investors and analysts say, but there are still issues to overcome before the two firms can merge their European steel assets.
+LONDON (Reuters) - Germany's Thyssenkrupp is optimistic about progress made by Tata Steel to restructure its UK pensions liabilities, investors and analysts say, but there are still issues to overcome before the two can merge their European steel assets.

 India-based Tata said in May it had agreed the main terms of a deal with the British regulator to cut benefits for its 15 billion pound ($19.40 billion) UK pension scheme - formerly the main stumbling block in merger talks between the two firms.